-The Road is a 15 minute multiple screen video art work which explores our sensory unravelling as we move from the structured sensations of urban landscapes, to the transcendental expansiveness of ancient deserts.
+The Road is a 15 minute video art work which uses projection to explore the sensory unraveling we experience as we move from the structured sensations of urban landscapes, to the transcendental expansiveness of ancient deserts.

-At first the mind holds the people and places left behind, but they soon fade as our thoughts dissolve into the vast and limitless landscapes of the desert before us.
+At first we hold onto the people and places we have left behind, but they fade as our thoughts dissolve into the vast and limitless landscapes before us.
 Our mental clutter falls away and the road becomes a thread between worlds.

-The never ending road forces an inner observation.
-We begin asking ourselves fundamental questions about our life's journey, while gradually surrendering to the dance between day and night, dark and light.
+The never ending space of inner Australia forces an inner observation.
+We begin asking ourselves fundamental questions about our life's journey while gradually surrendering to the dance between day and night, dark and light.
 No longer pressured by time or people we experience waves of chaotic madness, brain noise and discomfort, eventually giving way to bliss, and the immense power and spirit of nature.

 Collaborative work by